j2store/userguide/troubleshoot_checkout_issues.md

 Would you like not to allow customers to register and only want to enable guest checkout alone ?

-J2Store allows you to do that.
-It is very easy and simple to enable guest checkout.
+J2Store allows you to do that simple steps.

 Go to J2Store > Configuration > Cart tab

 Set **NO** to show login form during checkout

 Set **NO** to Allow quick new user registration

 Set **YES** to Allow Guest Checkout.

-Save
+Save.

 ![](./assets/images/enable-guest-checkout.png)

 ![](./assets/images/guest-checkout.png)